shebistar/infra-challenge/README.md

 ### Prerequisites:

 - Terraform installed
-- an AWS account with the IAM permissions listed on the EKS module documentation,
+- an AWS account with the IAM permissions listed on the EKS module documentation
 - AWS CLI configured
 - AWS IAM Authenticator
 - kubectl